devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ## 71. Three Questions to Ask on Every Hard Question

-Many Terraform questions — and, frankly, many real production debugging sessions — become far easier when you explicitly ask, in order:
+Many Terraform questions, and, frankly, many real production debugging sessions, become far easier when you explicitly ask, in order:

 **What does the configuration say?**